14K Solid Gold Jewelry

 Your jewelry is not destroyed.
-You just need to learn how to clean silver jewelry at home to remove this tarnish and make these pieces shine.
-When cleaning, you can use silver jewelry cleaner with a soft cloth to buff off the tarnish, then rinse your jewelry in warm water and dry it.
+It is very easy to clean silver jewelry at home to remove this tarnish and make sterling silver shine.
+When cleaning, simply use a silver jewelry cleaner with a soft cloth to buff off the tarnish, then rinse your jewelry in warm water and dry it.

 Gold Plated Jewelry